SuperFlyTV/SuperConductor/app/README.md

-# Timed Player Thingy
+# TPT App

-To run the project in development mode, run `yarn dev`.
+To run the project in development mode (both React and Electron), run `yarn dev`.